Eto Na Naman Ako

 Eto Na Naman Ako is a 2000 Philippine romantic action film directed by Ike Jarlego Jr. The film stars Robin Padilla (who co-wrote the film) and Vina Morales.
 It is loosely based on the 1992 film The Bodyguard.

 Plot

-Ana Maria (Vina), a successful singer-actress, puts her life in danger with a slew of death threats from her obsessed fan.
+Ana Maria (Vina), a successful singer-actress, feels deeply unsafe because of a slew of death threats from an obsessed fan.
 To ensure her safety, she hires Abet (Robin), who happens to be her childhood sweetheart, to be her bodyguard.